salex/Assessable/README.md

 results of the scoring.
 This will allow you to evaluate if the Assessable approach fits your needs.
 If you need a more in-depth analysis, follow the suggestion and look at the Dummy application.

+The `rails g assessable:install` command also created a file db/assessable/silly.yaml.
+The yaml file is an export of a test assessment that uses most of the features of Assessable.
+There is three lines of commented out ruby code that you can put in a seed, or just past them into a console session.
+The code will import that assessment

+    filepath = Rails.root.join("db/assessable","silly.yaml")
+    hash = YAML.load(File.read(filepath)
+    Assessable::Assessment.import_hash(hash)

 If your are creating Assessments that the answers are repetitive (rate on a 1 to 5 scale), Questions can be cloned, requiring that you only have to provide the questions text.